Pregnancy testing and advice

 If you’re not sure about continuing with the pregnancy, you can discuss this confidentially with a healthcare professional.
 Your options are:

 - continuing with the pregnancy and keeping the baby

 - continuing with the pregnancy and having the baby adopted or fostered

-As well as a GP or a nurse at your GP surgery, you can also get accurate, confidential information (even if you’re under 16) from your local Umbrella clinic.
+As well as a GP or a nurse at your GP surgery, you can also get accurate, confidential information (even if you’re under 16) from your local Umbrella clinic or an abortion provider.

-While Umbrella doesn’t perform termination of pregnancy, some of our clinics may be able to refer you to a specialist service that does.
+While Umbrella doesn’t perform abortions, you can refer yourself to a specialist service that does.